-The Sustainable Groundwater Management Act (SGMA), passed in 2014 requires the formation of local Groundwater Sustainability Agencies (GSAs) to oversee the development and implementation of Groundwater Sustainability Plans (GSPs), with the ultimate goal of achieving sustainable management of the State's groundwater basins.
+The Sustainable Groundwater Management Act (SGMA), passed in 2014 requires the formation of local Groundwater Sustainability Agencies (GSAs) to oversee the development and implementation of Groundwater Sustainability Plans (GSPs), with the ultimate goal of achieving sustainable management of the State of Califoronia's groundwater basins.
 The GPU added goals, policies, and implementation measures into the General Plan which addressed management efforts that aim to protect water quantity.
 However, because the groundwater sustainability management plans (GSP) for each groundwater basin in the County had not yet been completed, impacts to groundwater supplies and groundwater recharge were determined to be a significant and unavoidable impact.
 The GPU EIR also stated that once these plans take effect and are implemented, the impact would be less than significant.
 Since adoption of the GPU EIR the Stanislaus County Department of Environmental Resources (DER) has completed the formation of the necessary GSAs.
 Stanislaus County is a participating member in five GSAs across four groundwater subbasins.
-Public and private water agencies and user groups within each of the four groundwater subbasins work together as GSAs to implement SGMA.
-The Eastern San Joaquin Groundwater Subbasin, which covers a portion of Stanislaus County occurring north of the Stanislaus River; commonly referred to as the "northern triangle", and the Modesto Groundwater Subbasin, which covers an area of land located between the Stanislaus and Tuolumne rivers, occurring west of the Sierra Nevada foothills and east of the San Joaquin

-River, both have developed and are working towards implementing GSPs.
-The Turlock Groundwater Subbasin (East), which covers an area of land located between the Tuolumne and Merced rivers, occurring west of the Sierra Nevada Foothills, and the Turlock Groundwater Subbasin (West), which covers an area of land located between the Tuolumne and Merced rivers, occurring east of the San Joaquin River, are required to be covered by a Department of Water Resources (DWR) approved GSP by January 31, 2022.
-The Delta-Mendota Groundwater Subbasin which covers an area of land within Stanislaus County located west of the San Joaquin River and east of the basement rock of the Coast Range, are required to be covered by a Department of Water Resources (DWR) approved GSP by January 31, 2020.
+Public and private water agencies and user groups within each of the groundwater subbasins work together as GSAs to implement SGMA.
+The sub-basins in Stanislaus County include: the Eastern San Joaquin Groundwater Subbasin, which covers a portion of Stanislaus County occurring north of the Stanislaus River; commonly referred to as the "northern triangle"; the Modesto Groundwater Subbasin, which covers an area of land located between the Stanislaus and Tuolumne rivers, occurring west of the Sierra Nevada foothills and east of the San Joaquin River; The Turlock Groundwater Subbasin (East), which covers an area of land located between the Tuolumne and Merced rivers, occurring west of the Sierra Nevada Foothills; the Turlock Groundwater Subbasin (West), which covers an area of land located between the Tuolumne and Merced rivers, occurring east of the San Joaquin River: and the Delta-Mendota Groundwater Subbasin which covers an area of land within Stanislaus County located west of the San Joaquin River and east of the basement rock of the Coast Range.
+The project site is located in the San Joaquin River Exchange Contractors Water Authority GSA.